English 1010: Composition I Online

 Essays and homework need to be submitted in sequence.
 That is, you need to submit Essay 1 before Essay 2.
 The essay assignments, in particular, become more complex as the course progresses.
 In effect, one helps you prepare for the other.
 For that reason, you cannot submit essays in lump fashion.
 That is, you cannot send in all essays at the same time!
 Doing so is not academically sound as you will not be getting the necessary feedback to develop your writing skills.

 Each assignment must be submitted to me in a certain manner.
 Each assignment must be saved with your last name and the name of the assignment, as in Smith, HW1.
-Keep in mind that any attached document will be downloaded, making it essential that you save the document with some identifying feature (specifically your last name) so that I I will be able to associate it with you for easy finding for document uploading.
-Please do not save your document with its title or the name of the assignment.
-Following this format is essential for my filing system and for getting graded work back to you efficiently.
+Keep in mind that any attached document to a Bb assignment will be downloaded, making it essential that you save the document with some identifying feature (specifically your last name) so that I will be able to associate it with you for easy finding for document uploading after I correct it.
+(Please do not save your document with its title or the name of the assignment.)
+Following the naming protocol is essential for my filing system and for getting graded work back to you efficiently.
+Details are provided in Blackboard.

 While you don’t have to physically attend the course by driving to campus, you will need to “attend” the course on a weekly basis.
 What that means is that you must log into Blackboard at least once a week (but I recommend daily, especially in the summer) to check for announcements, read/make postings, etc. Blackboard does keep track of when you log in and, in some instances, keeps track of specific pages you have visited.

 Please note that during the fall and spring semester if you do not log into Blackboard during the first two weeks of classes and complete the Blackboard Orientation Test, I am required to report you as a “no show.”
+At that point, you will be dropped from the course.
 For the summer session, you have only two days to complete the Orientation Test.

 CCRI’s Student Handbook includes specific policies regarding student code of conduct.
 Even though this class is conducted online, these policies still apply.
 Specifically, treat others as you wish to be treated.
 For example, think before you email.
 When doing a peer review of a classmate’s work, offer relevant criticism in an appropriate manner.